Triad Research · Memo 03 · Founder Note

 Token: OM · Drawdown: −90% in hours · Date: April 13, 2025

-And explicitly rewards:
+And what it rewards:

 "Instead of spending money to have a KOL post an ad, it is more effective to allocate a portion of the budget as a community reward to incentivise engagement on Kaito.
 KOLs must demonstrate their genuine insights into the project to earn community approval.
 The era of presumptive trust has concluded."
 BlockBeats analysis on the Kaito Yap model, 2025[17]